 With the coming of autumn, September sees about 13 hours of sunlight and daytime temperatures of a cool 7.5° C (46° F).
 The season for good Northern Lights viewing is starting to ramp up towards the end of the month.
 There are also fewer days of sunshine.

-By mid-September, some of the 4-wheel drive roads into the interior of Iceland will begin to close for the winter.
+By mid-September, some of the 4-wheel drive roads into the interior will begin to close for the winter.
 It is possible to start seeing some snow in the interior or at higher elevations.

 Iceland in October